 9.5 Influence of New Technologies

 The television viewing experience has undergone a dramatic transformation in recent years.
 Gone are the days of being limited to a few channels and a predetermined schedule.
-Technological advancements have empowered viewers with unprecedented control over what they watch and when.
-Streaming services like Netflix, Hulu, and Disney+ have revolutionized television consumption.
+Technological advancements have empowered viewers with unprecedented control over what they watch and when they watch it.
+Streaming services like Netflix, Hulu, and Disney+ have revolutionized the way people consume television.
 These platforms offer extensive libraries of movies, TV shows, and original content, allowing viewers to binge-watch their favorite series or discover new ones at their own pace.
-Additionally, the widespread adoption of smartphones and tablets has made it possible to watch television on the go.
+Additionally, the widespread adoption of smartphones and tablets has enabled people to watch television on the go.

 The War Between Satellite and Cable Television

-Satellite television can trace its origin to the space race of the 1950s when the United States and the Soviet Union competed to put the first satellite into space.
-Soviet scientists accomplished the goal first with the launch of Sputnik in 1957, galvanizing Americans (who feared falling behind in space technology during the Cold War era) into intensifying their efforts and resulting in the creation of the National Aeronautics and Space Administration (NASA) in 1958.
-AT&T launched Telstar, the first active communications satellite, on July 10, 1962, and the first transatlantic television signal—a black-and-white image of a U.S. flag waving in front of the Andover Earth Station in western Maine—transmitted that same day.
+Satellite television can trace its origins to the 1950s space race, when the United States and the Soviet Union competed to launch the first satellite into orbit.
+Soviet scientists accomplished the goal first with the launch of Sputnik in 1957, galvanizing Americans (who feared falling behind in space technology during the Cold War era) to intensify their efforts, which ultimately led to the creation of the National Aeronautics and Space Administration (NASA) in 1958.
+AT&T launched Telstar, the first active communications satellite, on July 10, 1962, and the first transatlantic television signal—a black-and-white image of a U.S. flag waving in front of the Andover Earth Station in western Maine—was transmitted that same day.
 However, the television industry did not utilize satellites for broadcasting purposes until the late 1970s when PBS introduced the Public Television Satellite Service.
-Satellite communication technology proliferated as a distribution method between 1978 and 1984 by pioneering cable channels such as HBO, Turner Broadcasting System (TBS), and Christian Broadcasting Network (CBN), later the Family Channel.
+Satellite communication technology proliferated as a distribution method between 1978 and 1984, with pioneering cable channels such as HBO, Turner Broadcasting System (TBS), and Christian Broadcasting Network (CBN), later evolving into the Family Channel.

 Early satellite television systems had a problem that once people purchased a satellite system, they had free access to every basic and premium cable service broadcast via satellite signals.
-The FCC had an “open skies” policy, under which users had as much right to receive signals as broadcasters had the right to transmit them.
-Initially, most families found the $10,000+ cost for the satellite receiver prohibitively expensive.
-However, as the price of a satellite dish dropped toward the $3,000 mark in the mid-1980s, consumers began to view satellite TV as a cheaper, higher-quality alternative to cable.
+The FCC had an “open skies” policy, under which users had the same right to receive signals as broadcasters had to transmit them.
+Initially, most families found the cost of the satellite receiver, which exceeded $10,000, prohibitively expensive.
+However, as the price of a satellite dish dropped to around $3,000 in the mid-1980s, consumers began to view satellite TV as a more affordable, higher-quality alternative to cable.
 Following the initial purchase of a dish system, the actual programming—consisting of more than 100 cable channels—became available for free.
-Cable broadcasters lobbied the government for legal assistance and, under the 1984 Cable Act, were granted permission to encrypt their satellite feeds so that only people who purchased a decoder from a satellite provider could receive the channel.
+Cable broadcasters lobbied the government for legal assistance and, under the 1984 Cable Act, were granted permission to encrypt their satellite feeds, allowing only those who purchased a decoder from a satellite provider to receive the channel.

-Following the passing of the Cable Act, the satellite industry took a dramatic hit.
+Following the passage of the Cable Act, the satellite industry suffered a significant setback.
 Sales of the popular direct-to-home (DTH) systems (precursors to the smaller, more powerful direct broadcast satellite systems introduced in the 1990s) that had offered free cable programming slumped from 735,000 units in 1985 to 225,000 units a year later, and around 60 percent of satellite retailers went out of business.
-The satellite industry’s sudden drop in popularity became exacerbated by large-scale anti dish advertising campaigns by cable operators, depicting satellite dishes as unsightly.
-Although sales picked up in the late 1980s with the introduction of integrated receiving and decoding units and the arrival of program packages, which saved consumers the time and effort of signing up for individual programming services, piracy, or the theft of satellite signals, stunted the growth of the the industry.
+The satellite industry’s sudden drop in popularity was exacerbated by large-scale anti-satellite advertising campaigns by cable operators, which depicted satellite dishes as unsightly.
+Although sales picked up in the late 1980s with the introduction of integrated receiving and decoding units and the arrival of program packages, which saved consumers the time and effort of signing up for individual programming services, piracy —the theft of satellite signals —stunted the industry’s growth.
 Of the 1.9 million units manufactured between 1986 and 1990, fewer than 500,000 received signals legally (Thibedeau, 2000).
-The actions of the Satellite Broadcasting and Communications Association (SBCA), an association created in 1986 by the merger of two trade organizations—the Society of Private and Commercial Earth Stations (SPACE) and the Direct Broadcast Satellite Association (DBSA), ultimately solved the problem.
-SPACE’s membership includes manufacturers, distributors, and retailers of direct-to-home systems, and DBSA-represented companies interested in direct broadcast satellite systems.
-The SBCA set up an antipiracy task force, aggressively pursuing illegal hackers with the FBI’s help.
+The actions of the Satellite Broadcasting and Communications Association (SBCA), an association formed in 1986 through the merger of two trade organizations—the Society of Private and Commercial Earth Stations (SPACE) and the Direct Broadcast Satellite Association (DBSA) —ultimately solved the problem.
+SPACE’s membership comprises manufacturers, distributors, and retailers of direct-to-home systems, as well as DBSA-represented companies interested in direct broadcast satellite systems.
+The SBCA established an antipiracy task force, which aggressively pursued illegal hackers with the assistance of the FBI.

 Once they had the piracy problem under control, the satellite industry could move forward.
 In 1994, four major cable companies launched a first-generation direct broadcast satellite (DBS) system called PrimeStar.
-The system, a small-dish satellite-delivered program service specifically intended for home reception, became the first successful DBS system to enter the market in the United States.
+The system, a small-dish satellite-delivered program service intended explicitly for home reception, became the first successful DBS system to enter the market in the United States.
 Within a year, PrimeStar beamed 67 channels into 70,000 homes for a monthly fee of $25 to $35 (in addition to a hardware installation fee of $100 to $200).
-By 1996, competing companies DirecTV and the EchoStar Dish Network had entered the industry, and Dish Network’s cheaper prices forced its competitors to drop their fees.
+By 1996, competing companies DirecTV and EchoStar‘s Dish Network had entered the industry, and Dish Network’s lower prices forced its competitors to lower their fees as well.
 DirecTV acquired PrimeStar’s assets in 1999 for around $1.82 billion, absorbing its rival’s 2.3 million subscribers (Junnarker, 1999).

 Satellite Television Loses Ground to Streaming Services

 The satellite television industry has undergone significant changes in recent years.
-While DirecTV and Dish Network were once the dominant players, the landscape has become more competitive with the emergence of streaming services like Netflix, Hulu, and Amazon Prime Video.
+While DirecTV and Dish Network were once the dominant players, the landscape has become increasingly competitive with the emergence of streaming services such as Netflix, Hulu, and Amazon Prime Video.
 These services offer a wide range of content at affordable prices, challenging the traditional cable and satellite TV models.

-The Satellite Television Home Viewers Act of 1999 played a crucial role in expanding the reach of satellite TV.
-By allowing satellite providers to carry local TV stations, the act put them on a more equal footing with cable companies.
+The Satellite Television and Radio Broadcasting Act of 1999 played a crucial role in expanding the reach of satellite TV.
+By allowing satellite providers to carry local TV stations, the act put them on a more level playing field with cable companies.
 This helped satellite providers attract subscribers and grow their market share.
 Satellite companies have historically offered competitive pricing and bundled packages to attract customers.
-They have often provided access to premium channels like HBO and ESPN at a lower cost than cable providers.
+They have often provided access to premium channels, such as HBO and ESPN, at a lower cost than traditional cable providers.
 Additionally, satellite TV has typically offered a wider range of channels, including international programming.

 However, the rise of streaming services has presented a significant challenge to the satellite TV industry.
 Many consumers have found it more cost-effective and convenient to subscribe to streaming services instead of cable or satellite TV.
 As a result, the market share of satellite TV has declined in recent years.
-In 2024, DirecTV announced it would purchase its rival Dish Network for $1 (CNN Business, 2024).
-To remain competitive, satellite providers have focused on providing additional features and services that include advanced DVR capabilities, voice control, and integration with other smart home devices.
+In 2024, DirecTV announced it would purchase its rival Dish Network for $1 (CNN Business, 2024), however, they eventually terminated the deal.
+To remain competitive, satellite providers have focused on offering additional features and services, including advanced DVR capabilities, voice control, and integration with other smart home devices.
 However, the long-term viability of the satellite TV industry remains uncertain as consumers increasingly embrace streaming platforms.

 The Impact of DVRs and the Internet: Changing Content Delivery

-The television landscape has changed significantly in recent years, driven by technological advancements and shifting consumer preferences.
+The television landscape has undergone significant changes in recent years, driven by technological advancements and shifting consumer preferences.
 The introduction of digital video recorders (DVRs) and streaming services has fragmented audiences and altered how viewers consume content.
 For example, viewers can set their DVRs to record all new (or old) episodes of the show South Park and then watch the recorded episodes whenever they have free time.

 DVRs have empowered viewers to take control of their viewing schedules.
-By recording programs to view later, audience members can avoid commercials and watch content when convenient.
+By recording programs to view later, audience members can skip commercials and watch content at their convenience.
 While DVRs initially raised concerns about user privacy, the industry has implemented standards to protect consumer data.

 The internet has revolutionized content consumption.
-Streaming services like Netflix, Hulu, and Amazon Prime Video offer vast libraries of movies and TV shows, allowing viewers to access content on demand.
-While online platforms have posed challenges for traditional media industries, television has remained a dominant form of entertainment and the average American continues to spend a significant amount of time watching television.
+Streaming services like Netflix, Hulu, and Amazon Prime Video provide extensive libraries of movies and TV shows, enabling viewers to access content on demand.
+While online platforms have posed challenges for traditional media industries, television has remained a dominant form of entertainment, and the average American continues to spend a significant amount of time watching television.
 Despite the growth of streaming services, traditional TV remains a popular medium.
 Many viewers combine television with other forms of media, such as watching YouTube videos or catching up on missed episodes online.

 Video-on-Demand

-Originally introduced in the early 1990s, the concept of video on demand (VOD)—a pay-per-view system that allows viewers to order or download a film via television or the Internet and watch it at their convenience—did not immediately become successful because of the prohibitive cost of ordering a movie compared to buying or renting it from a store.
+Initially introduced in the early 1990s, the concept of video on demand (VOD)—a pay-per-view system that allows viewers to order or download a film via television or the Internet and watch it at their convenience—did not immediately become successful because of the prohibitive cost of ordering a movie compared to buying or renting it from a store.
 Studios also often withheld movies until long after they became available on DVD, by which time most people who wanted to view the film had already seen it.
-Studios have remedied both of these disadvantages, releasing movies at the same time on VOD as DVD at competitive rental prices.
-Currently, most cable and satellite TV providers offer some form of on-demand service, either VOD, which provides movies 24 hours a day and enables viewers all the functionality of a DVD player (such as the ability to pause, rewind, or fast forward films), or near video on demand (NVOD), which broadcasts multiple copies of a film or program over short time intervals but does not allow viewers to control the video.
+Studios have addressed both of these disadvantages by releasing movies simultaneously on VOD and DVD at competitive rental prices.
+Currently, most cable and satellite TV providers offer some form of on-demand service, either VOD, which provides movies 24 hours a day and enables viewers all the functionality of a DVD player (such as the ability to pause, rewind, or fast forward films), or near video on demand (NVOD), which broadcasts multiple copies of a movie or program over short time intervals but does not allow viewers to control the video.

 Interactive Television